-Artists of SCHLOSSLICHTSPIELE 2018 will be announced
+The exact times of the SCHLOSSLICHTSPIELE shows 2018 will be announced

 The Hungarian artist group Maxin10sity, who were celebrated by the audiences of the SCHLOSSLICHTSPIELE in Karlsruhe in 2015, 2016, and 2017, will present their new work I’MMORTAL [Immortal/I am mortal] this year.
 For the new show, Maxin10sity will cooperate with acrobats of the Recirquel Company from Budapest.
 The company will take on various roles, including the role of Asheem, a circus artist, who achieved immortality after a fall.
 Acrobatic elements from the contemporary circus repertoire and mapping complement each other to create a new visual genre.